 RD is also liquid.
 However, investors have to pay pre-withdrawal charges in case of early closure/withdrawals.

-Investments in SIP and SIP returns are exempted from tax only when invested in Equity Linked Savings Scheme (ELSS) mutual funds.
+Investments in SIP qualify for tax exemption only when investing in Equity Linked Savings Scheme (ELSS) mutual funds.
 These funds have a lock-in period of 3 years.
 These tax-saving mutual funds are also eligible for tax deduction under section 80C of Income Tax Act, 1961.
-However, to avail tax benefit, each SIP shall be locked in for three years.
+However, each SIP will have a lock-in for three years.

 One can use Scripbox’s income tax calculator to calculate their income tax liability.